Digital Skills Partnership

 We’ll continue to update the website and share information with partners over the coming days.
 If you’d like to be added to the SE DSP distribution list, email firstname.lastname@example.org.

-The Steering Group met once again, this time at Pfizer UK on Discovery Park in Sandwich, Kent.
+The Steering Group met back in February, this time at Pfizer UK on Discovery Park in Sandwich, Kent.
 Partners agreed to divide into smaller working groups, each focusing on one of the DSP’s priorities.
 Working Groups will be responsible for driving activity against the action plan and reporting back to the main steering group.
 We’re delighted to have had volunteers to join each group, and to lead them too.
 We’ll confirm next steps once the current situation begins to settle down.

-We’ve connected Microsoft to HM Prisons and Probation in the South East, and they’re now working together to consider a tech upgrade in the ten prisons across our region, as well as delivering digital skills sessions for inmates.
-And we’ve linked East Sussex College to NHS Clinical Commissioning Groups locally to devise digital skills interventions for NHS staff and residents, and we’ve seen lots more happening besides.
+We’d connected Microsoft to HM Prisons and Probation in the South East, and they’re now working together to consider a tech upgrade in the ten prisons across our region, as well as delivering digital skills sessions for inmates.
+And we’d linked East Sussex College to NHS Clinical Commissioning Groups locally to devise digital skills interventions for NHS staff and residents, and lots more besides.
 We’ll give a more substantial update in a few weeks time, once the world settles down a little(!), so in the meantime we wish all organisations and individuals the best over the next few weeks.
 Take care and stay safe!

 If you’d like to get in touch, to find out more or to register your support for the local Digital Skills Partnership, drop us an email at email@example.com